tdongsi/tdongsi.github.io/source/_posts/Netezza/2015-12-09-netezza-cli.markdown

 (1 row)
 ```

-Or, to direct the output to a specific file in the local Unix file system:
+Or, to direct the output to a specific file in the local file system:

 ```
 -bash-4.1$ nzsql -host myHost -u username -pw password -d ws -c 'select count(*) from companies' -o output.txt